U.S. Route 340: Future

-A plan is currently being devised to expand the West Virginia portion of the road between the Virginia state line and Wheatland to a four-lane highway.
+Construction had begun to expand the West Virginia portion of the road between the Virginia state line and Wheatland, which is south of Charles Town, West Virginia.
+This will convert the highway into four lanes.
+The highway is being realigned near the town of Rippon, which will impact many homes and businesses.
+Road name and address changes will happen in the area.
+This project was planned to be completed in 2025.

 The two-lane portion of the highway between Harpers Ferry, West Virginia, and the Virginia state line is often burdened by heavy traffic, and the West Virginia Department of Transportation is examining ways to mitigate backups.

 An interchange has been planned for the future section of Monocacy Boulevard within the planned Jefferson Tech Park in Frederick, Maryland.

 Major intersections

 US 340 is signed north-south from US 11 in Greenville, VA, to the Virginia-Maryland state line and east-west from the Virginia-Maryland state line to US 15/US 40/Jefferson St in Frederick, MD.

 Special routes

 Virginia truck route

 U.S. Route 340 Truck (US 340 Truck) is a truck route of US 340 in the city of Waynesboro, Virginia.
 The route follows US 250/Broad Street through downtown.
 The route was formed in the 1990s.